 We have employment agreements with our Named Executive Officers.
 These agreements generally provide them with severance benefits while providing us with the protections of restrictive covenants.
 We use them to attract and retain qualified executives who could have job alternatives that they might accept absent the arrangements.
-The material terms of these agreements are described on pages 39 to 41.
+The material terms of these agreements are described on pages 40 to 43.
 ClearBridge has advised us that the employment agreements for our U.S.-based executives provide benefits that are generally "market," particularly within our industry peer group.
-The severance multiplier for our CEO is 2X base salary and target bonus (3X in the event of a change in control); the multiplier for the other U.S.-based NEOs is 1.5X (2X in the event of a change in control).
+The severance multiplier for Mr. Chirico is two times base salary and target bonus (three times in the event of a change in control); the multiplier is one and a half times for Mr. Shaffer (two times in the event of a change in control), two times for Mr. Shiffman (regardless of whether there has been a change in control), and one times base salary for Mr. Grieder (or statutory severance, if greater), regardless of whether there has been a change in control and a prorated portion of his bonus.
+Mr. Duane receives a payout of the remainder of the compensation due under his employment contract.
+He is the only NEO with an agreement for a term; all the other agreements are evergreen (although Mr. Grieder's is subject to mandatory statutory retirement age).

-Name Description SEC Filing Emanuel Chirico Second Amended and Restated Employment Agreement Annual Report on Form 10-K for the fiscal year ended February 1, 2009, Exhibit 10.15 First Amendment to Second Amended and Restated Employment Agreement Quarterly Report on Form 10-Q for the period ended May 2, 2010, Exhibit 10.1 Second Amendment to Second Amended and Restated Employment Agreement Quarterly Report on Form 10-Q for the period ended August 1, 2010, Exhibit 10.6 Third Amendment to Second Amended and Restated Employment Agreement Current Report on Form 8-K filed January 28, 2011, Exhibit 10.1 Michael A. Shaffer Second Amended and Restated Employment Agreement Annual Report on Form 10-K for the fiscal year ended February 1, 2009, Exhibit 10.30 First Amendment to Second Amended and Restated Employment Agreement Current Report on Form 8-K filed January 28, 2011, Exhibit 10.2 Francis K. Duane Second Amended and Restated Employment Agreement Annual Report on Form 10-K for the fiscal year ended February 1, 2009, Exhibit 10.19 First Amendment to Second Amended and Restated Employment Agreement Quarterly Report on Form 10-Q for the period ended May 2, 2010, Exhibit 10.3 Second Amendment to Second Amended and Restated Employment Agreement Current Report on Form 8-K filed January 28, 2011, Exhibit 10.3 Daniel Grieder Employment Contract To be filed as an exhibit to the Quarterly Report on Form 10-Q for the quarter ended April 30, 2017 Steven B. Shiffman Second Amended and Restated Employment Agreement First Amendment to Second Amended and Restated Employment Agreement Second Amendment to Second Amended and Restated Employment Agreement Annual Report on Form 10-K for the fiscal year ended February 1, 2015, Exhibits 10.25, 10.26 and 10.27
+Name Description SEC Filing Emanuel Chirico Second Amended and Restated Employment Agreement Annual Report on Form 10-K for the fiscal year ended February 1, 2009, Exhibit 10.15 First Amendment to Second Amended and Restated Employment Agreement Quarterly Report on Form 10-Q for the period ended May 2, 2010, Exhibit 10.1 Second Amendment to Second Amended and Restated Employment Agreement Quarterly Report on Form 10-Q for the period ended August 1, 2010, Exhibit 10.6 Third Amendment to Second Amended and Restated Employment Agreement Current Report on Form 8-K filed January 28, 2011, Exhibit 10.1 Michael A. Shaffer Second Amended and Restated Employment Agreement Annual Report on Form 10-K for the fiscal year ended February 1, 2009, Exhibit 10.30 First Amendment to Second Amended and Restated Employment Agreement Current Report on Form 8-K filed January 28, 2011, Exhibit 10.2 Francis K. Duane Employment Agreement Annual Report on Form 10-K for the fiscal year ended February 4, 2018, Exhibit 10.8 Daniel Grieder Employment Contract Quarterly Report on Form 10-Q for the quarter ended April 30, 2017, Exhibit 10.1 Steven B. Shiffman Second Amended and Restated Employment Agreement First Amendment to Second Amended and Restated Employment Agreement Second Amendment to Second Amended and Restated Employment Agreement Annual Report on Form 10-K for the fiscal year ended February 1, 2015, Exhibits 10.25, 10.26 and 10.27